haguettaz/rusty-snn/README.md

 # ⚡️piking Neural Network - A Rust Implementation 🦀

-We consider (continuous-time) spiking neural networks and their use as robust memorizers of arbitrary spike trains.
+We consider (continuous-time) spiking neural networks and their use as robust memorizers of multi-channel spike trains.
 We refer to [Aguettaz and Loeliger, 2024](https://arxiv.org/abs/2408.01166) for details.

 The implementation is based on the [Rust programming language](https://www.rust-lang.org/).
-This language was designed with several key goals, which revolve around improving safety, performance, and concurrency.
+This language was designed with several key goals, which revolve around improving safety, performance, and concurrency.[^1]

 ## Installation

 To install Rust, follow the instructions on the [official website](https://www.rust-lang.org/tools/install).
-The installation includes the Rust compiler, Cargo (the Rust package manager) and the Rust standard library.
+The installation includes the Rust compiler, Cargo (the Rust package manager), and the Rust standard library.

 ### Building from Source